 While you’re creating these lead magnets, you’ll be delightfully challenged by the need to explain your complex knowledge to other people.
 Concentrating on the lead magnets and tripwire products first, before you tackle the more extensive products, enables you to start building your audience, your tribe of fans.
 And it allows you to develop your thinking about your specialist area.

 Your ecosystem is not just the products themselves.
 When someone grabs a lead magnet, they’re giving the thumbs up for you to send them more helpful insights, so you can regularly send emails imbued with your brand personality.
 You can open a dialogue with them about the different aspects of how you solve that central problem for clients.
 And maybe send a smattering of invitations for them to engage with you through surveys, quizzes or just by hitting reply.
 That builds trust, so when you’re ready to promote your more pricey products, your tribe is happy to buy.
 Well, some of them anyway.

 An ecosystem for an audience with smaller budgets

 You’ll see that this product ecosystem has a lot more tripwire products and no premium.
 You could easily make a good living from this – a collection of low-priced tripwires and one medium product.
 In Productise Your Expertise, we reverse engineer some of the brands that work this way to learn from them.

 If your audience has a small budget, you can still help them through your products without charging a huge fee for each one.
-But this approach needn’t just be for people who don’t have a lot of money to spare.
+But this approach needn’t just be for people who don’t have much money to spare.
 You can use this model because you enjoy making tripwires.
-Some people spend most of their time on a productised service, and then devote Fridays to inventing tripwires that bring in some extra cash and more potential clients.
+Some people spend most of their time on a productised service and then devote Fridays to inventing tripwires that bring in some extra cash and more potential clients.